 All submissions from stockholders meeting these requirements will be reviewed by the Nominating and Governance Committee.
 In connection with its role in recommending candidates for the Board, the Nominating and Governance Committee advises the Board with respect to the combination of skills, experience, perspective and background that its members believe are required for the effective functioning of the Board considering our current business strategies and regulatory, geographic and market environment.
 The Committee has not established specific, minimum qualifications for director nominees.
 Our corporate governance principles provide that directors should be selected based on integrity, successful business experience, stature in their own fields of endeavor and the diversity of perspectives they bring to the Board.
 Our corporate governance principles also require that a majority of our non-employee directors should be active or retired senior executives, preferably Chief Executive or Chief Operating Officers of publicly-held companies.
-In addition, the corporate governance Committee for future vacancies on the Board will be selected by the Nominating and Governance Committee for future vacancies on the Board will be selected by the Committee from candidates recommended by multiple sources, including business and personal contacts of the members of the Nominating and Governance Committee for future vacancies on the Board will be evaluated based on the same criteria.
+In addition, the corporate governance principles provide that our non-employee directors should also be chosen based on recognized experience in our lines of business and leadership in areas of government service, academia, finance and international trade.
+Nominees to be evaluated by the Nominating and Governance Committee for future vacancies on the Board will be selected by the Committee from candidates recommended by multiple sources, including business and personal contacts of the members of the Nominating and Governance Committee, recommendations by our senior management and candidates identified by independent search firms, stockholders and other sources, all of whom will be evaluated based on the same criteria.
 All of the current nominees for the Board are standing members of the Board that are proposed by the entire Board for re-election.

 In general, our Board oversees the Company's risk management.
-The Nominating and Governance Committee also plays a key role in discussing with management the potential risk exposures to the Company in the areas of its responsibility discussed in more detail under Board Oversight of Risk Management above.
+The Nominating and Governance Committee also plays a key role in discussing with management the potential risk exposures to the Company in the areas of its responsibility discussed in more detail under Board Oversight of Risk Management.